Bald Head Island, North Carolina: Old Baldy

 Immediately after lighting this lighthouse (now known as Old Baldy Light) it was discovered that the new light was not tall enough or bright enough to help vessels navigate around Frying Pan Shoals.
 Its purpose was limited to helping vessels enter the southern entrance to the Cape Fear River.
 To avoid Frying Pan Shoals, many vessels decided to enter the Cape Fear through New Inlet at Fort Fisher, about 7 mi north of Bald Head Island.
 As a result, little emphasis was placed on maintaining Old Baldy, and by the mid-1830s the lighthouse began to fall into disrepair as its longtime keeper, Sedgewick Springs, an elderly veteran of the Revolutionary War became increasingly infirm.

 Old Baldy was effectively decommissioned for the first time at the outset of the Civil War when the Confederate States turned off all their lighthouses in order to hinder navigation of Union vessels.
 At the end of the War Old Baldy was not re-lit.
 The light was in disrepair and of little use with most vessels entering New Inlet, which had its own lighthouse at Federal Point.

 Circumstances changed by 1879 when natural forces closed New Inlet forcing the closure of the Federal Point light and the re-lighting of Old Baldy.
 Improvements were made to Old Baldy including a new light, keepers quarters, and a stone jetty to stabilize the shoreline which had begun eroding quickly due to the closure of New Inlet.
 According to reports, the jetty was built just in time to prevent Old Baldy from falling into the sea during the hurricane of September 1883.

 Old Baldy was downgraded from a lighthouse to a navigational radio beacon in 1935.
 It was completely decommissioned in 1959 when the Oak Island Light was built.
 Old Baldy Lighthouse now stands as the oldest lighthouse in North Carolina, having survived neglect, war and weather.
 It is on the National Register of Historic Places and is open to the public.

+An impressive view of the Cape Fear River estuary can be seen when climbing Old Baldy Lighthouse's 108 spiral steps.